-Shared Capital is a cooperative association, democratically owned and governed by its members, with 237 cooperatives in 35 states.
+Shared Capital is a cooperative association, democratically owned and governed by its members, with 300 cooperatives in 35 states and the District of Columbia.
 By borrowing from and investing in the fund, members directly engage in our work, connecting cooperatives and capital and supporting shared economic prosperity and ownership.
 Shared Capital Cooperative also raises investments from social investors who support the cooperative economy and are aligned with our mission.

 Headquartered in Minneapolis-St. Paul, Shared Capital Cooperative is managed by a small, professional staff and governed by a board of directors that is nominated and elected by our members.

 In 2023, Shared Capital Cooperative’s impact included: